Chuck McKinley

-Charles Robert McKinley Jr. (January 5, 1941 – August 11, 1986) was an American former world no. 1 men's amateur tennis champion of the 1960s.
+Charles Robert McKinley Jr. (January 5, 1941 – August 11, 1986) was an American men's amateur tennis champion of the 1960s, who was at one time rated the best in the world by many experts.
 He is remembered as an undersized, hard-working dynamo, whose relentless effort and competitive spirit led American tennis to the top of the sport during a period heavily dominated by Australians.

 McKinley won the 1963 Men's Singles Championship at Wimbledon.
 At the end of 1963, McKinley was ranked world No. 1 amateur by Ned Potter and an Ulrich Kaiser panel of 13 experts.
 He paired with Dennis Ralston to win the 1963 Davis Cup, the only interruption in eight unbroken years of Australian dominance.
 He also paired with Ralston to win the U.S. Men's Doubles championships in 1961, 1963, and 1964.

 Biography

 McKinley was born in St. Louis, Missouri, the son of a local pipe fitter, and grew up in a 'rough neighborhood' on the north side of town.
 As a boy, McKinley used to drop by the local YMCA where he was taught table tennis by volunteer instructor Bill Price.
 Eventually Price, who was also a tennis professional, took McKinley and some of the other boys to the public tennis courts.
 McKinley soon became so good that Price advised him to quit all other sports and concentrate on tennis.

 In 1960 McKinley enrolled at Trinity University where he joined Frank Froehling, another leading American player, under the tutelage of coach Clarence Mabry, who also coached John Newcombe and other professionals.
 This gave Trinity arguably the best collegiate men's tennis team in the U.S. However, during this period Trinity never won the NCAA championship because the NCAA scheduled the championship tournament opposite Wimbledon, and both McKinley and Froehling chose to participate in Wimbledon rather than the collegiate tournament.

 McKinley's decision to play Wimbledon was justified when in 1961, as a college sophomore, he reached the Wimbledon singles finals in which he was defeated by Rod Laver in straight sets.
 The same year, he won the singles title at the Eastern Grass Court Championships in South Orange against Frank Froehling.
 He won the U.S. Men's Clay Court Championships in 1962 and 1963, defeating Fred Stolle and Dennis Ralston in the respective finals.
 In 1962 and 1964, McKinley was victorious in the singles event at the U.S. National Indoor Championships.

 His intense desire to win, his habit of screaming, "Oh Charley, you missed that one," at himself after a bad shot, and the fact that he drew a four-month suspension for heaving his tennis racket into the crowd at a Davis Cup match, gave him the reputation of the 'bad boy of international tennis.'